JonathanPiaget/SearchMark/README.md

 ## Planned Features

-1. Full-text search across bookmark titles, URLs and folders
-2. Enable creating new folders during save process
+1. Enable creating new folders during save process
-3. Customize hot keys and default folder for quick save
+2. Customize hot keys and default folder for quick save
-4. Add a note to a bookmark
+3. Add a note to a bookmark
-5. Find a way to do a trash for deleted bookmarks
+4. Find a way to do a trash for deleted bookmarks
-6. List broken URLs bookmarks
+5. List broken URLs bookmarks
-7. Auto backup locally on any change
+6. Auto backup locally on any change
-8. Add more languages
+7. Add more languages
-9. Add tags to bookmarks
+8. Add tags to bookmarks

 ## Development